Vice-President of Education

 Jen is also the co-founder of Be Free, Lance – an online course for designers interested in freelancing, as well as the co-founder of Makers’ Social – a quarterly get together for Chicago creatives.

 David solves design problems, makes pictures, keeps analog creative practices alive, and teaches students both young and old to care about all of the above.

 He currently lead’s the design discipline at One Design Company, an independent Chicago studio focused on brand strategy and experience design.
 In 2007 he co-founded the Post Family, an independent Chicago-based collaborative focused on creating experiences that engage communities through art and design.
 An adjunct faculty member within DePaul University’s School of Design and a visiting instructor at Marwen, he considers engagement in the educational field to be an essential part of his practice.

-Kelly is a designer, teacher, farmer, photographer and she is always up for a great adventure.
+Kelly is an artist, designer, teacher, and always up for a great adventure.
 After spending time on both coasts she believes Chicago’s creative community is one of the best.
 Kelly thinks that the small everyday moments are more incredible than the every once-in-awhile spectacular moments.
 And she believes that ordinary people can make extraordinary differences in the world.
 She still thinks secret handshakes are cool too.